Bochner Laplacian and Bergman kernel expansion of semi-positive line bundles on a Riemann surface: Introduction

-where $c_{j}$ are sections of $\textrm{End}\left(F\right)$, with the leading term $c_{0}\left(y\right)=\Pi^{g_{y}^{TY},j_{y}^{r_{y}-2}R^{L},J_{y}^{TY}}\left(0,0\right)>0$ being given in terms of the Bergman kernel of the model Kodaira Laplacian on the tangent space at $y$ \prettyref{eq: model Kodaira Laplace}. \end{thm} Note that at points where $R^{L}$ is positive one has $r_{y}=2$ and the above expansion recovers the usual Bergman kernel expansion at these points.
-The presence of fractional exponents, at points where the curvature vanishes, given in terms of the order of vanishing represents a new feature.
+Here $c_{j}$ are sections of $\textrm{End}\left(F\right)$, with the leading term $c_{0}\left(y\right)>0$ being given in terms of the Bergman kernel of the model Kodaira Laplacian on the tangent space at $y$ \prettyref{eq: model Kodaira Laplace}. \end{thm}

+Note that at points where $R^{L}$ is positive one has $r_{y}=2$ and the above expansion recovers the usual Bergman kernel expansion at these points.
+The presence of fractional exponents, at points where the curvature vanishes, given in terms of the order of vanishing, represents a new feature.
 It would be desirable to have a more explicit formula for the leading term $c_{0}$ at vanishing points for the curvature.
-As an example \prettyref{exa:(Branched-coverings)} computes the leading term explicitly in the case of semi-positive line bundles obtained from branched coverings.
+The final example \prettyref{exa:(Branched-coverings)} computes the leading term explicitly in the case of semipositive line bundles obtained from branched coverings.
 Finally, we note that unlike \prettyref{eq: estimate first eigenfunction} the Bergman kernel expansion \prettyref{eq:Bergmankernelexpansion} does not exhibit any concentration phenomenon.